loretito/DS/README.md

 #### Client

-For server operations, you have three options:
+For client operations, you have three options:

 ```bash
 # to use clasic cache